 On her departure from the company, the State of Hessen awarded Emma the honorary title of “Kammersängerin”.
 She is the youngest opera singer to have ever received this title.

 Emma returns regularly to work with companies in Australasia.
 She has performed the Queen of the Night (The Magic Flute), and Sophie in the Limelight Award winning production of Der Rosenkavalier for Opera Australia, as well as Beethoven Symphony No. 9 with the West Australian Symphony Orchestra.
 For Southern Opera New Zealand she has sung Queen of the Night, and for NBR New Zealand Opera, Susanna, opposite her husband, Wade Kernot, as Figaro in Le Nozze di Figaro, Gilda in Rigoletto and Fiordiligi in Così fan tutte.
-This year Emma returns to Australia to sing Violetta (La Traviata) for Opera Queensland.
+Emma has also sung Violetta (La Traviata) for Opera Queensland.

 Emma completed her formal opera training after attaining a Bachelor of Music (Vocal Performance) from the University of Western Australia (1998 – 2001) and then two years at the Australian Opera Studio, which began with a performance with the London Symphony Orchestra under Mo.
 Robin Stapleton, and concluded with Beethoven’s 9th Symphony with Dr Haruhisa Handa and the New Tokyo Philharmonic.
 Emma made her professional operatic debut with NBR New Zealand Opera, in the role of Fiordiligi in their Così fan tutte Winter Tour and then as Frasquita for their main stage production of Carmen, conducted by Emmanuel Plasson.
 During these seasons she won the Australian Singing Competition’s prestigious Marianne Mathy Scholarship and the Symphony Australia Young Artist Prize.
 In the same year she also won the More Than Opera German-Australian Opera Grant which lead to her contract at the Hessisches Staatstheater, Wiesbaden.